brandonchuck/Twitter-Showcase-WebAPI/README.md

 # Overview

-- Starwars character API application built with React JS and Bootstrap.
+- Search tweets by Twitter handle and by content
-- Can search individual characters and view information on all characters from the API.
+- View random tweets from 5 popular accounts in the NFT twitterverse

 # Website